skarny0/skarny0.github.io/projects.md

 # Projects

 ## Collab-AI
 Built a two-player task where a human and an AI agent play together.
-Designed collaborative agent types using principles from the literature to see which design characteristics are best suited for human colalboration.
+Designed collaborative agent types using principles from the literature to see which design characteristics are best suited for human collaboration.
 Paper coming soon!

 ![Collab-AI Demo Video](assets/videos/collab-ai-demo.mp4)